 Most of the Group's real estate, including towers, rooftops of buildings and other facilities have additional physical capacity, which the Group offers to third parties for the installation of their telecommunication equipment such as antennas and transmitters.
-A key factor to the efficient and profitable operation of the Group's business is the maintenance and continued development of these dual revenue sites from which it can generate both broadcast revenues from Broadcasting customers and hosting fees from Telecom Infrastructure customers.
+A key factor to the efficient and profitable operation of the Group's business is the maintenance and continued development of these mutualised sites which allow it to generate both broadcast revenues from Broadcasting customers and hosting fees from Telecom Infrastructure customers.

 Leveraging the scale and geographic positioning of the network sites, the Issuer believes that the Group offers attractive hosting opportunities for its customers.
-Customers' radio equipment is hosted on the Group's towers and rooftops and the Issuer believes that the wide offering range of suitable sites enables it to respond to the differing needs of densification and coverage of MNO, government and corporate customers.
+Customers' radio hardware is hosted on the Group's towers and rooftops and the Issuer believes that the wide offering range of suitable sites enables it to respond to the differing needs of densification and coverage of MNO, government and corporate customers.

 On top of its existing sites, the Group offers additional build-to-fit sites to its customers, thanks to its strong integrated capacity to find the right location, secure access to the land, build new pylons, manage civil works and coordinate overall project management.
-Between 2016 and 2022, the Group has delivered 1,381 build-to-fit sites to customers.
+Between 2016 and 2023, the Group has delivered 1,695 build-to-fit sites to customers (1,777 as at 30 June 2024).

-BTS delivered Dec-20 Dec-21 Dec-22

-Built-to-Suit towers 893 1,131 1,381
+BTS delivered Dec-22 Dec-23 Jun-24 Built-to-Suit towers 1,381 1,695 1,777

-PoP on BTS towers 1,080 1,453 1,821

-Colocation rate (PoP on BTS) 1.2 1.3 1.3

-Each of the sites comprises a number of PoP, one for each customer (irrespective of the technology, such as for example 2G, 3G, 4G or 5G, Microwave links or M2M).
-As at 31 December 2022, the Group's 7,580 active telecommunication sites located in mainland France hosted approximately 20,966 telecom PoP.
+Each of the sites comprises a number of PoP, one for each customer (irrespective of the technology, such as for example 2G, 3G, 4G or 5G, Microwave links or IoT).
+At 31 December 2023, the Group's 8,041 active telecommunication sites located in mainland France (8,157 at 30 June 2024) hosted approximately 21,552 telecom PoP (21,827 as at 30 June 2024).
 Sharing sites enables the Group to allocate development and maintenance costs among its customers and provide new services at attractive prices for its customers.
-As of 31 December 2022, active sites had a 2.74 co-location ratio, i.e., the ratio of the number of telecom PoP per site calculated using the total number of PoP on the Group's telecom site portfolio (excluding sites that currently do not host any telecom PoP) in mainland France.
+As at 31 December 2023, active sites had a 2.7 co-location ratio, i.e., the ratio of the number of telecom PoP per site calculated using the total number of PoP on the Group's telecom site portfolio (excluding sites that currently do not host any telecom PoP) in mainland France (2.7 as at 30 June 2024).

-Site hosting generates long-term predictable revenues through contracts typically entered into for terms of approximately ten years, some of which have earlier termination rights, meaning revenues are not guaranteed for the full term of such contracts or some of which may be subject to a maximum length.
-The Group's site hosting contract duration can also be longer as illustrated by the 20-year framework contract with Orange that was signed in December 2013.
+Site hosting generates predictable long-term revenues through contracts typically signed for durations of between ten years and twenty years, some of which have earlier termination rights, meaning revenues are not guaranteed for the full term of such contracts or some of which may be subject to a maximum duration.
+The Group's site hosting contract duration can also be longer as illustrated by the 20-year framework contract with Orange that was signed in December 2013 or the 20-year industrial partnership signed with SFR in December 2023.
 Each individual site is contracted based on a dedicated agreement with a maturity which can be independent of the framework agreement maturity.
 Customers are typically charged a one-off installation fee for the installation of their equipment on one of the Group's masts or sites and a recurring annual fee over the duration of the service contract is charged thereafter.
 The Group has signed a framework agreement with its largest customers and negotiates pricing on a PoP basis for other customers.